Giacomo Fregoso: Youth

 Giacomo's father, Domenico Fregoso, was elected doge of Genoa in 1370.
 Giacomo himself received an advanced education, became bachelor of law and joined the trading business of the Fregoso family.
 He also participated in the management of the Maona of Chios.
 Following some commercial successes, Giacoma participated in the wars led by the Republic, in particular during the conquest of Cyprus of 1373.
 Back in Genoa, his father gave him the charge of the defense of the Eastern Riviera.

 When Domenico was toppled in 1378, the whole Fregoso family was driven into exile.
 He stayed away from Genoa under the following two dogeships of Antoniotto Adorno and Nicolò Guarco.
 He only returned in the city when the new doge Leonardo Montaldo promulgated a law of amnesty in 1383.
 After his return, Giacomo managed to be elected repeatedly to the Council of the Ancients that governed the Republic and the doge Adorno put him in charge of the reception of Pope Urban VI in the city.
 Later, he was also put in charge of diplomatic relations of the Republic with Amedeo VII, count of Savoy.
 In the meantime, he kept on pursuing his economic activity, specifically with the Maona.

 Dogeship

 In 1390, a long-lasting political crisis came to an acme and the doge Adorno had to escape Genoa and seek refuge in Savona.
 The population in arms gathered and chose Giacomo as the new doge on August 3.
 Giacomo seem to have enjoyed a reputation as a good manager due to his commercial successes, which may explain his nomination.
 In 1391, Antoniotto Adorno gathered an army of 800 men to reconquer his lost position.
-Fregoso refused to fight and begin a civil war, leading to the rebels entering the city unopposed and, on April 6, Adorno was reelected doge.
+Fregoso, not wanting to begin a civil war, refused to fight, leading to the rebels entering the city unopposed and, on April 6, Adorno was reelected doge.